Skip to main content

 1. Open Administrator Dashboard.

-2. Click Site Manager β†’ Admin Settings.
+2. Click Site Manager, then Admin Settings.

 3. Search for erq_unsuitable_status.

-4. Set the value to your unsuitable applicant status code (typically a code like UNS meaning "unsuitable").
+4. Set the value to your unsuitable applicant status code (typically a code like UNS meaning unsuitable).

 Step 2: Mark unsuitable answers